ElFalch/seabird-survey-simulator/README.md

 Manual testing was carried out to ensure all links, forms and JavaScript elements of the game worked as intended.
 Device mode in [Chrome DevTools](https://developer.chrome.com/docs/devtools) was used to ensure that the design was responsive and that features were fully functional across all device sizes.

+# Deployment

+## Cloning the GitHub Repository

+## Deploying Your Repository to GitHub Pages

+The steps to deploy to GitHub pages are as follows:

+1. In the specific GitHub repository page, select the "Settings" tab in the menu at the top of the screen.
+2. Select the "pages" tab on the left-hand side of the screen.
+3. Find the "Build and Deployment" section and select "main" from the left-most dropdown menu of the "Branch" sub-section then select "save" **

+** Note - deployement may take a few minutes.

+Once deployed, the steps to access your live site are as follows:

+1. In the specific GitHub repository page, select the "Code" tab in the menu at the top of the screen.
+2. Refresh the page, then select "Deployments" in the bottom-right corner of the screen
+3. Select the link at the top of the screen to open the deployed site.

 # Attributions

 ## Code